 The responsibility for monitoring resident work hours is shared by the individual residents themselves, supervising residents, teaching faculty, residency coordinator, and program director.
 The DHMC work hours monitoring system through MedHub will be utilized by all residents.
 Failure to do so may result in remedial or other disciplinary action.
 It is expected that work hours be recorded by the end of each workweek.

 General vacation/time off policies

-The Dartmouth Neurology Residency Training program is a four-year program.
-During each year of training, residents receive 3 weeks of vacation (15 days) and 5 flex days.
+The Dartmouth Neurology Residency Training program is a 4 year program.
+During each year of training, residents receive 15 days of vacation/Continuing Medical Education (CME) and 5 days Flex Days.
 Specific details regarding time away can be found on the Graduate Medical Education additional benefits page.

 Residents are also allotted time away to attend conferences and/or to complete an off-site rotation on a case-by-case basis.